On restricted edge-connectivity of half-transitive multigraphs

 {\flushleft \bf Abstract} \ \ Let $G=(V,E)$ be a multigraph (it has multiple edges, but no loops).
+The edge connectivity, denoted by $\lambda(G)$, is the cardinality of a minimum edge-cut of $G$.
 We call $G$ maximally edge-connected if $\lambda(G)=\delta(G)$, and $G$ super edge-connected if every minimum edge-cut is a set of edges incident with some vertex.
 The restricted edge-connectivity $\lambda'(G)$ of $G$ is the minimum number of edges whose removal disconnects $G$ into non-trivial components.
 If $\lambda'(G)$ achieves the upper bound of restricted edge-connectivity, then $G$ is said to be $\lambda'$-optimal.
 A bipartite multigraph is said to be half-transitive if its automorphism group is transitive on the sets of its bipartition.
 In this paper, we will characterize maximally edge-connected half-transitive multigraphs, super edge-connected half-transitive multigraphs, and $\lambda'$-optimal half-transitive multigraphs.

 {\flushleft {\bf Keywords:} Multigraphs; Half-transitive multigraphs; Maximally edge-connected; Super edge-connected; Restricted edge-connectivity.}